Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Another great option is stuffing freeze-dried treats and kibble in the Kong with a bit of peanut butter, which can often get a dog eating.
 Kongs and snuffle mats engage the mind while offering food more slowly.

 Make sure that whatever you use as a treat is a favorite of your dogs.
-You want it to be as appealing as possible to get them eating.
+You want it to be as appealing as possible to get them to eat.

 Adding a topper (like the one below) to their food may also encourage your pet to eat.